 How to incorporate your business

 Think you want to take the next step and learn how to incorporate your business?
 For certain, there are several steps, including determining which type of entity you want to form and setting up an EIN and payroll for your business.

 Want to learn more about business incorporation?
 We’ve got your back.
 Block Advisors’ business formation tool has the information to help you navigate this important step for your company.

 Is incorporation of a company worth it?

 There are many corporation tax benefits, but not all businesses should incorporate.

 At Block Advisors, we can help you determine the tax advantages of incorporating while also guiding you to make important tax decisions about your business.
-As mentioned above, there are also legal implications of incorporating a business, which we recommend using a lawyer to figure out.
+Our business formation products and services can be your first step to registering your own company.